AstikSonawane/LinkedIn_clone/Readme.md

 5. Create a pull request to the main repository

 Feel free to customize this template to fit your project's details and requirements.
 Replace placeholders like `your-username`, `project-name`, and update sections accordingly.
 You can also add more sections or rearrange them based on the specifics of your project.
+There are some slight changes in icons due to unavailability of getting similar ones.
 ## Acknowledgments

 - [Original LinkedIn Website](https://www.linkedin.com/)